team10summer2019/project/README.md

 Add the jar file jfxrt.jar to the build path as a library.
 Then run the class MazeGameGUI.java as a java application.<BR>

-Create a folder in eclipse and copy all of the files from /project/maze4GUI/*.java into the eclipse source folder. also copy the director /project/maze4GUI/images/ into a package images in eclipse. <BR>
+Create a folder in eclipse and copy all of the files from /project/maze4GUI/*.java into the eclipse source folder. also copy the directory /project/maze4GUI/images/ into a package images in eclipse. <BR>

 Then link jfxrt.jar into the library path.
 Finally Run MazeGameGUI.java. as a java application in eclipse. <BR>